Jarryd-Ross/Jarryd-Ross/README.md

 - Data/DevOps Engineer working at Inuitive.Cloud
 - Software Developer Intern at Sony Interactive Entertainment - Playstation

-Looking mainly for Data Engineering internships, however I am open to back-end and DevOps internships as well.
+Looking mainly for Data Engineering internships, but also open to back-end and DevOps internships as well.

 📫 How to reach me **jr2ross@uwaterloo.ca**